open-edge-platform/virtual-edge-node/edge-node-container/README.md

 And it installs and run the actual Bare Metal Agents (BMAs) inside the container, enabling the execution of infrastructure, cluster and application use cases.

+> [!NOTE]
+> ENIC is intended solely for testing purposes and should not be used in a production environment.
+> Please ensure that it is used only in controlled, non-production scenarios.

 ## Features

 First and foremost, notice: